zachdtaylor/react-ssr/README.md

 # react-ssr
-An experiment to better understand how react frameworks that generate markup on the server work.
+An experiment to better understand how React frameworks that generate markup on the server work.